remult/remult/docs/tutorials/react/README.md

 ```

 ### Setup completed
-At this point our starter project is up and running.
+At this point, our starter project is up and running.
 We are now ready to start creating the task list app.

 ::: tip Bonus
 Setup [Swagger UI](../docs/adding-swagger) and/or a [GraphQL backend](../docs/adding-graphql) in seconds.